Solar Greenhouse Heat Sink

 Making a Greenhouse Heatsink System

-Note that if a material feels cold to the touch, it will work well as a heatsink/heat store.
+Note that any material which feels cold to the touch will work well as a heatsink/heat store.

 At nighttime the now cool air at the top of the greenhouse is pushed through the now warm heatsink heating up the air and cooling down the heatsink material.
 This warm air then passes through the vent into the greenhouse where it helps to keep up the temperature.

-for more information about putting together a solar powered greenhouse heatsink system, take a look at our new article Greenhouse Heatsink Connection Diagram.
+More InformationNEW for more information about putting together a solar powered greenhouse heatsink system, take a look at our new article Greenhouse Heatsink Connection Diagram.
 There we look at how you go about choosing the solar panel, battery, and fan, and how to connect everything together for a safe, efficient, and reliable system.

 |My greenhouse is frost free with passive solar heating.
 Try 4 pint plastic milk containers in corners of greenhouse, heat up during day and except for outer one don't freeze at night seems to work very well here (but i do live in devon).|